Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 `goto` statements make programs hard to read because they can jump either forward or backward.
 (In contrast, `break` and `continue` only jump forward.)
 A program that contains `goto` statements often requires the reader to jump back and forth in an attempt to follow the flow of control.

 `goto` statements can make programs hard to modify, since they make it possible for a section of code to serve more than one purpose.
-For example, a statement that is preceded by a label might be reachable either by “falling through™ from the previous statement or by executing one of several `goto` statements.
+For example, a statement that is preceded by a label might be reachable either by “falling through" from the previous statement or by executing one of several `goto` statements.

 </div>
 <!-- END: div -->